 Step 6: After you return

 At the conclusion of your exchange, your academic transcript will be sent directly to the University of Adelaide.
-Once you have completed the returnee survey visible in GLAS at the conclusion of your program, your transcript can be released to you and your Faculty for the transfer of appropriate credit.
-If you receive an exchange transcript direct from your host university, please send it directly to Study Overseas for verification, and not to your Faculty who will not accept transcripts from students directly.
+Once you have completed the returnee survey visible in SMART at the conclusion of your program, your transcript can be released to you and your Faculty for the transfer of appropriate credit.

 Credit will be awarded based on successfully completing/receiving a passing grade for courses at the host university as will a grade of NFE (No Formal Examination).
 Please note: Time-frames for receipt of both results and transcripts from different universities vary.